 Gould's mother, Marsha Mohr, 56, is charged with aiding a felon after she accused of deleting text messages from the alleged heroin overdose victim from her son's phone.
 Investigators say Jacob Gould placed a call to Mohr from the jail asking her to do so.
 Investigators say calls from the jail are recorded, a message plays before the call is placed stating so.

 Jacob Gould remains behind bars on a $25,000 cash bond.
 He's charged with 1st degree recklessly endangering safety, two deliveries of heroin, felony possession of THC and obstructing an officer.
+He's expected to return to court September 8.

 To comment, the following rules must be followed: